nopaccelerate-official/nop-extension-docs/docs/popupEngage/Configuration.md

 - **Title :** Enter the title text you want to show on the popup.

-- **Cookie Duration Sconds:**  Define how long (in seconds) the popup should remain suppressed after it is shown.
+- **Cookie Duration Seconds:**  Define how long (in seconds) the popup should remain suppressed after it is shown.

 - **Examples:**
  - `0` → shows every time